LemmyNet/lemmy-docs/src/users/02-media.md

 Since Lemmy doesn't host large videos or other media, users can share files using [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) links.
 In BitTorrent, files are shared not by a single user, but by _many users_ at the same time.
 This makes file sharing efficient, fast, and reliable, as long as several sources are sharing the files.

-Lemmy supports posting torrent magnet links (links that start with `magnet:`) in the post _URL_ field, or as markdown links within comments.
+Lemmy supports posting torrent magnet links (links that start with `magnet:`) in the post _URL_ field, or as Markdown links within comments.

 With this, Lemmy can serve as an alternative to centralized media-centric services like YouTube and Spotify.